colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 Some useful properties to point out:

 - $\delta_i$ ranges from 0 to 1
-- If the output is independent of the input, $delta_i$ for that input is 0
+- If the output is independent of the input, $\delta_i$ for that input is 0
 - The sum of $\delta_i$ for each input considered separately isn't necessarily 1 because there can be interaction effects

+In the plots below, for each charity, we visualize the delta sensitivity (and our uncertainty about that sensitivity) for each input parameter.

 ## Direct cash transfers